Header logo

 The Chancellor is also expected to tighten rules around salary sacrifice schemes, potentially capping the amount that can be contributed to pensions without incurring National Insurance Contributions.

 This would particularly affect contractors working via umbrella companies and making use of salary sacrifice schemes.
-Many of them will understandably feel frustrated at being penalised for making the most of a system they didn’t even choose, after being forced to operate in this way following because of IR35.
+Many of them will understandably feel frustrated at being penalised for making the most of a system they didn’t even choose, after being forced to operate in this way because of IR35.

 Cash ISAs

 Despite assurances earlier this year, reports now suggest the cash ISA limit could be halved from £20,000 to £10,000.
-For the self-employed, who often rely on ISAs as flexible product for both short and long-term saving, this would be a significant blow.
+For the self-employed, who often rely on ISAs as flexible products for both short and long-term saving, this would be a significant blow.

 Employment status